Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Discussion conclusion

 Our work paints a nuanced portrait of the benefits and possible backlashes of community-level interventions.
 On the one hand, we found that the interventions were effective in decreasing activity and the capacity of the community to attract newcomers.
-Also, we found evidence that \textit{relative} increase in activity (i.e., fewer users posting more) is likely due to self-selection: the users who migrated to the new community were more active to begin with.
+Moreover, we found evidence that \textit{relative} increase in activity (i.e., fewer users posting more) is likely due to self-selection: the users who migrated to the new community were more active to begin with.
 On the other hand, we found significant increases in radicalization\hyp related signals for one of the communities studied (TD), even when controlling for self-selection.
 In fact, these increases were even more substantial for the set of matched users studied.

+An interesting angle to consider the changes observed in communities pre\hyp{} \vs pos\hyp{} migration, is through the lens of characteristics and affordances of large online platforms such as Reddit, YouTube and Facebook.
+According to Gillespie~\cite{gillespie_custodians_2018}, online platforms differ from traditional media outlets in that they provide the means of distribution, but not the content (which is user generated).
+Moreover, a key component of online platforms is that they moderate and gatekeep content, despite best efforts to present themselves as neutral ``facilitators.''

+In that context, the migration of online communities from mainstream platforms to fringe, alternative websites provoke shifts associated with how content is distributed and moderated, two important roles of online platforms.
+The decrease in activity observed after communities migrated emphasizes the \emph{power of the distribution} of online platforms such as Reddit.
+Since Reddit has thousands of highly popular subreddits, toxic communities inhabiting the platform are easily discoverable, and consuming the content they produce is convenient.
+Using a similar line of reasoning, the increase in toxicity observed when members of r/The\_Donald migrated out of the subreddit can be associated with the \emph{power of the moderation} of online platforms.
+Toxicity may be understood as a proxy for content that would likely clash with Reddit's content policy\footnote{\url{https://www.reddit.com/r/reddit.com/wiki/revisions/contentpolicy}}.
+Therefore, the rise in toxicity following the ban can be understood as a consequence of the removal of platform moderation.

-In this section, we discuss the implications of these results for platforms and future research, as well as the limitations of our study.
+Overall, our results strengthen the hypothesis that platforms are largely responsible for our online information ecosystem~\cite{gillespie_custodians_2018}.
+Besides determining what kinds of content flourishes~\cite{munger2020right}, platforms allow communities to exploit their affordances to recruit new members, and are able to influence the content being posted in toxic communities.
+In the remainder of this section, we discuss the implications of these results for platforms and future research, as well as the limitations of our study.

-\subsection{Limitations and Future Work}
+\subsection{Limitations and future work}